Insignificance (film)

+Johnson completed the screenplay for Insignificance in mid-1984, and the film was shot on location in New York City and at Lee Studios in Wembley, England.
+The film premiered at the 1985 Cannes Film Festival, where it competed for the Palme d'Or and won the Technical Grand Prize.
+It was released theatrically in the United Kingdom by Palace Pictures on 2 August 1985.
+It received largely favorable reviews from film critics.

 Plot

 On a crowded New York City street, people have gathered to watch a film crew shoot a sequence where The Actress in a white dress is standing on a grate while the rush of wind caused by a huge fan to imitate the subway going by below blows her skirt up around her waist.
 The Actress's husband, The Ballplayer, watches with obvious discomfort as she is ogled.
 The Actress, rather than join him afterwards, disappears in a taxi, leaving him behind.
 She stops at a store and picks up a variety of toys, flashlights, and balloons.

 Meanwhile, The Professor is in his hotel room, working on pages of mathematical calculations.
-He is interrupted by The Senator, who has come to alternately coax and threaten him into appearing before a committee to investigate his activities and answer the famous question, "Are you now or have you ever been...?"
+He is interrupted by The Senator, who has come to alternately coax and threaten him into appearing before a committee to investigate his activities and answer the famous question, "Are you now or have you ever been...?".
 The Professor refuses and says he will never appear.
 The Senator leaves, saying he'll be back to get him at 8 a.m. the following morning.

 The Actress appears at the door of the Professor's hotel room, and he invites her in.
 They talk about fame, being chased, and the stars.
 She does a lively demonstration of the theory of relativity using the toys and flashlights and balloons.
 She tells The Professor he is at the top of her list of people she'd like to sleep with.
 They decide to go to bed, but are interrupted by the arrival of The Ballplayer, who has tracked her to the hotel.
 The Professor leaves them alone and goes to find another room, meeting a Cherokee elevator man with whom he speaks.
 The Actress and The Ballplayer talk about their marriage; The Actress tells her husband she believes she is pregnant, but he has fallen asleep.